-Level 2 measures, reports & guidelines Topic Article Org Completion date in published regulation Status CMRP (SECR) RTS on the content, methodologies and presentation of information in respect of the sustainability indicators for STS securitisations 22 ESA Within 3 months from entry into force of the CMRP.
-Final text published in the OJ on 18 June 2024 (here).
-CMRP (SECR) Guidelines on the STS criteria for on-balance-sheet securitisation 26a(2) EBA N/A Consultation (here) closed on 7 July 2023.
+Level 2 measures, reports & guidelines Topic Article Org Completion date in published regulation Status CMRP (SECR) Guidelines on the STS criteria for on-balance-sheet securitisation 26a(2) EBA N/A Consultation (here) closed on 7 July 2023.
 Final report was published on 27 May 2024 (here).
 (Application date to be confirmed after translation into the official EU languages is completed).
 CMRP (SECR) RTS on pro rata amortisation triggers and their calibration 26c EBA 30 June 2021 Final text published in the OJ on 22 March 2024 (here).
+CMRP (SECR) RTS on the content, methodologies and presentation of information in respect of the sustainability indicators for STS securitisations 22 ESA Within 3 months from entry into force of the CMRP.
+Final draft RTS published on 25 May 2023 (here).
+Commission-adopted text (subject to Parliament/Council approval) published on 5 March 2024 (here).
 CMRP (CRR) RTS in relation to the exposure value of synthetic excess spread 248 EBA Within 6 months of entry into force of the CMRP.
 Final draft RTS published on 25 April 2023 (here).
 CMRP (SECR) RTS on homogeneity 26b EBA Within 6 months from entry into force of the CMRP.
 Final draft RTS published on 14 February 2023 (here).
 ESAs Advice Joint ESAs' response to the European Commission's Call for Advice.
 NA ESAs 1 September 2022 ESAs' report published on 12 December 2022 (here).
+SECR EC Report on the functioning of the Securitisation Regulation 46 EC 1 January 2022 EC report published on 10 October 2022 (here).
 CMRP (SECR) RTS on Risk Retention 6 EBA 6 months from entry into force CMRP Final text published in the OJ on 18 October 2023 (here).
-SECR EC Report on the functioning of the Securitisation Regulation 46 EC 1 January 2022 EC report published on 10 October 2022 (here).
 ECB Guideline Guide on the notification of securitisation transactions 6, 7 & 8 of the SECR.
 ECB N/A Consultation closed on 5 January 2022.
 Final guideline was published on 18 March 2022 (here).